Dean's Advisory Board

 On a personal note, Dr. Belardi has been married to Ann Marie (Hoffmann) Belardi for 50 years.
 They have three married children and five grandchildren.

-Deborah Benvenger is the chief admissions officer at the Philadelphia College of Osteopathic Medicine.
-Debbie received her BA in Mathematics (’79) and MBA (’84) from Iona College and has extensive experience in admissions including at the College.
+Deborah Benvenger served as the chief admissions officer at the Philadelphia College of Osteopathic Medicine.
+Debbie received her BA in Mathematics (’79) and MBA (’84) from Iona University and has extensive experience in admissions including at the University.
 She joined the Dean's Advisory Board in fall 2018.

 Steve came to UT as a postdoc in 1975 and taught in the Math Department for three years while he did research in the Dept. of Physics & Astronomy.
 When he started teaching in the Physics Department he decided that his research was pulling him more and more into astronomy and, that teaching it might be a good idea.
 Steve has taught astronomy and various physics courses at UT and he is also an adjunct professor at Maryville College (Maryville, Tenn.) in astronomy, medical physics and nuclear medicine.
 He has been a visiting research scientist at NASA/Goddard Space Flight Center (Greenbelt, Md.) and he has done work in support of the Voyager, Cassini and Galileo Mission and the Hubble Space Telescope.
 Steve spent 10 years as NSERC Faculty Fellow at Concordia University, Montreal, Canada.

 Ed McDermott, M.D. is currently Assistant Medical Director at the

 Notre Dame Health and Rehabilitation Center in Norwalk, CT.